DreamyMemories/evidence-retrieval/model_cards/Bi-LSTM.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-23K pairs of evidence and claim which are augmented once through insertion further explained in "Additional Information"  which are then turned into word embeddings using DistilBert.
+23K pairs of evidence and claim which are augmented once through substitution further explained in "Additional Information"  which are then turned into word embeddings using DistilBert.
+Initial preprocessing also included the removal of `[REF]` tokens from the `Evidence` column.

 ### Training Procedure